qixotic/SmoothTabIndicator/README.md

 You may also need to download the source code first.
 Sorry for the inconvenience.
 I'm learning gradle recently, and will update the usage ASAP.

-**For your convenience, here is the usage from the original [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip) project:**
+**For your convenience, below is the usage from the original [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip) project:**

 *For a working implementation of this project see the `sample/` folder.*